-The LEO Africa Volunteer Project originally began in 2005 as a research program to assist a private reserve near Kruger Park.
+The LEO Africa Volunteer Project originally began in 2005 as a research program to assist a private reserve near the Kruger National Park.
 The aim was to support the management, to re-establish their land as a prime wilderness area and monitor re-introduced wild animals, specifically lions, black and white rhinos.

-All the animals living in the park are wild and completely free roaming.
+All the animals living in the reserve are wild and completely free roaming.
 We are privileged to be able to monitor them in the wild, observing their behaviour, spatial movements, interactions, reproduction and food preferences.
 We have a great respect for wildlife and we do not support any hands on interaction with wildlife kept in captivity especially for touristic purposes.

 LEO is very active in anti-poaching activities and the protection of rhinos and endangered species within the reserve.
 We have many camera traps placed in the bush that are used both for ID purposes but also for security reasons, detecting any unusual activities.
 LEO Africa also reports on suspicious tracks, low flying helicopters and airplanes.

 Conducting sleep out, field observation, bush walks, microlight flights and traveling around the reserve in remote areas is also another way we assist with indirect security measures.

 All the data recorded in the field and through camera traps is used to prepare monthly reports for the Reserve Management, which aids in the decision making process concerning the management of the ecosystems.